jrroosevelt/VS2PCG/Card clarifications A-L.md

 # Blackbird
 *Set: Into the Darkness*

 The Blackbird introduces a new kind of equipment to the game - Vehicles!
 When you play a Vehicle, equip it to one character like normal.
-But whenever you rea
+But whenever you rearrange your Formation (including on the turn you played the Vehicle), you may have characters on your side get on or off the Vehicle:

 ^(Source: Rule Insert)